ankursarkar24/Network_Construction_and_Filtering/README.md

 # Network_Construction_and_Filtering
-This package of codes contain muliple analytical tools required to study the stock market network
+This package of codes contain muliple analytical tools required to study the stock market network using R.